QubitPi/jersey-webservice-template/docs/docs/elide.md

 ### Step 2: Spinning Up Docker Compose

-Jersey WS Template can run in [Docker Compose] for the following purposes
+Jersey Webservice Template can run in [Docker Compose] for the following purposes

 1. Decoupling frontend and backend developments
-2. Making it easy to run E2E testing of Jersey WS Template-backed application in CI/CD
+2. Making it easy to run E2E testing of Jersey Webservice Template-backed application in CI/CD

 :::caution